cassiano-lamarc/LoginBackend/README.md

 After bringing up the Compose, the database must be updated using the following commands:

 - dotnet ef migrations add initial-migration
-- dotnet ef UPDATE-DATABASE
+- dotnet ef database update
--

 If you encounter an error when using dotnet ef commands, try installing it with the following command: dotnet tool install --global dotnet-ef